ajrowland/nuxt-test/README.md

 ## Purpose

-Seems to be an issue with AsyncData when hitting a page directly via an extendedRoute.
+Is there an issue with AsyncData when hitting a page directly via an extendedRoute in static mode?

 The data seems to be undefined.
 It's okay if navigating to the page by a `<nuxt-link />`.